Path (Toronto): Expansion

 The network of underground walkways expanded under city planner Matthew Lawson in the 1960s.
-Toronto's downtown sidewalks were overcrowded, and new office towers were removing the much-needed small businesses from the streets.
+Toronto's downtown sidewalks were overcrowded, and new office towers were removing much-needed small businesses from the streets.
 Lawson thus convinced several important developers to construct underground malls, pledging that they would eventually be linked.
 The designers of the Toronto-Dominion Centre, the first of Toronto's major urban developments in the 1960s (completed in 1967), were the first to include underground shopping in their complex, with the possibility of future expansion built in.
-The city originally helped fund the construction, but with the election of a reform city council, this practice ended.
-The reformers disliked the underground system, agreeing with Jane Jacobs's notion that an active street life was important in keeping cities and neighbourhoods vital and that consumers should be encouraged to shop on street level stores rather than in malls (whether they be above ground or below); however, the system continued to grow, as developers bowed to their tenants' wishes and connected their buildings to the system.
+The city originally helped to fund the construction, but with the election of a reform city council this practice ended.
+The reformers disliked the underground system, agreeing with Jane Jacobs's notion that an active street life was important in keeping cities and neighbourhoods vital and that consumers should be encouraged to shop on street level stores rather than in malls (whether they be above ground or below).
+However, the system continued to grow because developers bowed to their tenants' wishes and connected their buildings to the system.
 This also converted low-valued basements into some of the most valuable retail space in the country.

 The next expansion of the network occurred in the early 1970s with the construction and underground connection of the Richmond-Adelaide Centre office tower with the Sheraton Centre hotel complex.

 21st century

 Construction of the Path tunnel north from Scotia Plaza through the Bay Adelaide Centre started in the fourth quarter of 2007.
 Completion of this section closed the last remaining gap in the north–south route through Path that parallels Yonge Street, thus eliminating the need to double back from Bay Street to get between buildings located on the eastern edge of Path.

-In 2011, the City of Toronto released a long-term expansion plan for the Path network, developed by Urban Strategies Inc. As part of the expansion plan, there will be 45 new entry points, and the walkway expanded to as long as 60 km when changes are completed.
+In 2011, the City of Toronto released a long-term expansion plan for the Path network, developed by Urban Strategies Inc. As part of the expansion plan, there will be 45 new entry points and the walkway will be as long as 60 km when changes are completed.

 In August 2014, a major southward expansion of the Path network brought it closer to the Toronto waterfront, with the opening of a covered pedestrian bridge connecting Scotiabank Arena south to RBC WaterPark Place on Queens Quay (crossing the Lake Shore Boulevard / Gardiner Expressway corridor and Harbour Street).